 We are always looking for more help and volunteers from the community in the garden!
 During the growing season, the garden is open to the community to plant, maintain, and harvest.
 Community garden hours are every Friday from 12:30 - 1:30 pm.
 It is also possible to set up other times as needed.
-Please contact our garden coordinator, Sarah Mason, if you are interested in getting involved.
+Please contact our garden coordinator, Sarah Mason, or STEM coordinator, Sheryl Wells, if you are interested in getting involved.

 (928) 773-4080 ext 2440